binssente-crypto/PAYROLL-DOCUMENTATION/README.md

 - **Nager.Date API Integration**: Automatically synchronizes official Philippine public holidays for any given year into the local database.
 - **Holy Week Readiness**: Native handling for Maundy Thursday, Good Friday, and Black Saturday.
 - **"Resting" Logic**: Employees are automatically categorized as "Resting" instead of "Absent" on official holidays, preventing false-positive attendance reports.
+- **Dynamic Action Bar**: The **Sync Official PH Holidays** and **Translate Names** controls are relocated to the top search bar for permanent visibility, ensuring they remain accessible even as the holiday list grows.
 - **One-Click Sync**: Admin-accessible sync button in settings to pull latest government-declared dates.

 ### 17. Motion Strategy